MicrosoftDocs/Virtualization-Documentation/windowscontainers/userguide/vm_vmpssession.md

 Windows 10 and later offer PowerShell remoting from the Hyper-V host directly to virtual machines running on the host.
 VM Sessions work regardless of network configuration, remote management setting, etc. on either the host or the virtual machine.

-To create a PowerShell session directly between the Hyper-V host and the virtual machines running on that host using the `-VMName` or `-VMguid` flags with several standard PowerShell remoting commands.
+To create a PowerShell session directly between the Hyper-V host and the virtual machines running on that host use the `-VMName` or `-VMguid` flags with several standard PowerShell remoting commands.

 **Supported commands:**
 *  Enter-PSSession